My Quiet Kitchen

 close up showing dried fruit and other toppings on oat flour muffin.

 First, I hope you won't be put off by the length of the ingredient list!
-It only looks so daunting because of the whole "loaded" thing.
-These muffins include a LOT of stir-ins and toppings.
+It only looks daunting because I wanted to really load them up with goodies.

 How to Make Oat Flour Muffins